 Until modern times the majority of Yoga practitioners have been men, yogins.
 But there have also been some great female adepts, yoginis.
 For example Meera Ma (Mother Meera), who doesn’t teach in words, but communicates in silence through her simple presence.

-Today Yoga is most often known for its Asana tradition or yogic postures.
-Many people who have recently studied Yoga in the West have only learnt this side of the teaching, and not the meditation.
 It’s important to not forget the original yogic system, which includes calming the disturbances of the mind through meditation.
-Therefore, a good Yoga teacher will have learnt and practiced both the Asana tradition and the science of meditation.
+Therefore, a good yoga teacher will have studied and practiced both the asana tradition and the science of meditation.

 1. Traditional Yoga and Meditation of the Himalayan Masters, Self Realisation through Yoga Sutras, Vedanta, Samaya Sri Vidya Tantra – A short history of Yoga – http://www.swamij.com/history-yoga.htm

 2. American Institute of Vedic Studies – Yoga and Buddhism: Similarities and Differences – http://vedanet.com/2012/06/13/yoga-and-buddhism-similarities-and-differences/